-Does your Realtor® have a Buyer Programwhich not only educates you with up to date buyer strategies but also is actively proactive in finding you a home?
+Does your salesperson have a Buyer Program which not only educates you with up to date buyer strategies but also is actively proactive in finding you a home?
 I can’t tell you how many times buyers contact me through one of my listings wanting to see a property or get information.

-Their Realtor® hasn’t made the call or appointment, and they say they haven’t talked to their Realtor® in a week or haven’t been able to get a hold of him or her for a few days!
+Their agent hasn’t made the call or appointment, and they say they haven’t talked to him or her in a week or haven’t been able to get a hold of him or her for a few days!

 Question #6: What Systems Do You Have For Tracking The Home Market (Buyers) Regularly?

 How often do they preview homes in your price range or desired area?
-How often do they talk to neighbours or participate with other activities in those areas?
+How often do they talk to neighbours or participate in other activities in those areas?

 If a real estate salesperson does not have specific systems for measuring and reporting these items, perhaps you should consider someone else.